GeoRouv/country-from-IP-lookup/README.md

 # Country-from-IP-Lookup
 Enter an IP address and find the country that IP is registered in.

+Data is provided by The JSON Geolocation web service API by https://www.geoplugin.com/.

 ## Prerequisites

 Install requests library: